Overview

 When you select a target element, DORA analyzes both the distribution of grades and how those grades are spatially arranged across your AOI.

-Rather than relying on grade values alone, DORA evaluates how high and low samples relate to one another in space.
-It looks for statistically significant clusters of elevated grades and distinguishes these from isolated high-value outliers.
+Rather than relying on grade values alone, DORA evaluates how samples relate to one another in space.
+It identifies statistically significant clusters of elevated grades and distinguishes these from isolated high-value outliers.

 The recommended threshold is designed to capture spatially coherent mineralization zones, not just the highest individual samples.
 This creates a more geologically meaningful separation between mineralized and unmineralized examples.